ArtemSoldatkin/React-Shop/README.md

 # React-Shop
-Simple online-shop with client-side on React JS, server-side on Node JS with using Typescript
+Simple online-shop with client-side on React JS with using Typescript, server-side on Node JS with using Typescript

 Start:
   Server: cd ...path.../server & npm run dev:ts